 or a phrase.
 Coordinating conjunctions connect joined by a cardinating equal.
-Common coordinating conjunctions are: und, but, or, non C, let, so.

-Coordinating conjunctions used Corporate are called correlative conjunctions.
-Control correlative conjunctions are: either, or; neither not only, but also; both, and; whether, on e will be able to go with you.
+Common coordinating conjunctions are: una, but, or, nor C, yet, so.Coordinating conjunctions used C years are called correlative conjunctions.
+Control correlative conjunctions are: either, or; neither not only, e will be able to go with you.

-Whether to the state of the
+\\\ Whether to the state of the